giorgiobini/RIME/README.md

 # RIME
-This repository provides instructions, including dependencies and scripts, for using RIME (RNA Interactions Model with Embeddings), a deep learning framework designed for predicting RNA-RNA interactions.
-If you only want to test a single RNA-RNA interaction we released the webserver at https://tools.tartaglialab.com/rna_rna
+This repository provides instructions, including dependencies and scripts, for using RIME (RNA Interactions Model with Embeddings), a deep learning framework designed for predicting interactions between long RNA molecules.
+In particular, we provide the RIMEfull model, which was trained and validated using the complete Psoralen-based set.
+Starting from two input RNA sequences, RIMEfull prediction scores are calculated across 200x200 nucleotide windows with a 100-nucleotide step.
+If you only want to run RIMEfull on a single pair of RNA molecules, you can use the dedicated web service, available at https://tools.tartaglialab.com/rna_rna

 <img src="RIMElogo.jpg">

-If this source code is helpful for your research please cite the following publication:
+If this source code is helpful for your research, please cite the following publication:

 "Decoding RNA-RNA Interactions: The Role of Low-Complexity Repeats and a Deep Learning Framework for Sequence-Based Prediction"

-Adriano Setti*†, Giorgio Bini*†, Valentino Maiorca, Flaminia Pellegrini, Gabriele Proietti, Dimitrios Miltiadis-Vrachnos, Alexandros Armaos, Julie Martone, Michele Monti, Giancarlo Ruocco, Emanuele Rodolà, Irene Bozzoni, Alessio Colantoni‡, Gian Gaetano Tartaglia‡
+Adriano Setti†, Giorgio Bini†, Valentino Maiorca, Flaminia Pellegrini, Gabriele Proietti, Dimitrios Miltiadis-Vrachnos, Alexandros Armaos, Julie Martone, Michele Monti, Giancarlo Ruocco, Emanuele Rodolà, Irene Bozzoni, Alessio Colantoni*, Gian Gaetano Tartaglia*

-*† Co-first authors
+†Co-first authors
-‡ Co-last authors
+*Corresponding authors

 https://www.biorxiv.org/content/10.1101/2025.02.16.638500v1